trixi-framework/HOHQMesh/Documentation/docs/introduction.md

 - [Simple rotation](three-dimensional-hexahedral-meshes.md#Rotation) about an axis
 - [Sweeping](three-dimensional-hexahedral-meshes.md#Sweeping) a quadrilateral mesh along a curve and optionally [scaling](three-dimensional-hexahedral-meshes.md#Scaling) the width along the way

-In hexahedral mesh you can have the bottom of the hexahedral mesh follow a prescibed [topography](three-dimensional-hexahedral-meshes.md#Topography) defined in functional form or from data.
-The mesh can also be [sized](three-dimensional-hexahedral-meshes.md#SizingTopography) according to the curvature of the bottom topography.
+One can have the bottom of a hexahedral mesh follow a prescribed [topography](three-dimensional-hexahedral-meshes.md#Topography) defined in functional form or from data.
+A 3D mesh can also be [sized](three-dimensional-hexahedral-meshes.md#SizingTopography) according to the curvature of the bottom topography.

 # Introduction